- Falls prevention

 By learning how to take your medications safely, you can make sure they work properly and avoid negative interactions.

 Health Canada is responsible for ensuring access to safe and effective drugs and health products.
-See: Health Canada Drug and Health Products website.

-Lifeline
+- Lifeline

 Lifeline provides you and your loved ones with the reassurance that help is only a push of a button away.
 There is a cost for activation and monitoring.
-Learn more about this personal emergency response service
+Learn more about this personal emergency response service.

-First Nations Elders
+- First Nations elders

 The BC Elders' Guide acknowledges and respects the traditional ways of Elders, and the immense cultural value they provide.

 The BC Division of the Canadian Mental Health Association offers services for people experiencing depression or other mental health conditions.
-For information on local branches and programs, please visit the CMHA BC website
+For information on local branches and programs, please visit the CMHA BC website.

 In South Island, Island Community Mental Health offers a variety of programs and opportunities for adults and seniors experiencing a mental illness designed to promote recovery and well-being.

-Looking for community programs in your area?
+Are you looking for community programs in your area?
 A list of recreation and community centres provides resources that support independence and active living.

 Getting around in your community is important for maintaining your independence.

-BC Self-Management Programs
+- BC Self-Management Programs

 BC Self-Management programs are for individuals living with a chronic condition and their families.
 The learning happens in a group format, by trained peer leaders, for six weeks, and are provided for free in communities throughout BC.
 Participants learn strategies to better manage living with a chronic condition and live a healthy life.

-Patient Voices Network
+- Patient Voices Network

 The Patient Voices Network is a community of BC patients, families, caregivers and others who wish to use their experiences to positively influence the healthcare system – provide resources, webinars, links and more.

-HealthLink BC
+- HealthLink BC

 The HealthLink BC website offers medically-approved information on health topics, symptoms, medications, and tips for maintaining a healthy lifestyle.
 You may also call 8-1-1 from anywhere in British Columbia to speak with a nurse any time of the day or night.
 On weekdays, you can speak to a dietitian and at night they have pharmacists available to answer your medication questions.

-Yakimovich Wellness Centre
+- Yakimovich Wellness Centre

 The Yakimovich Wellness Centre offers a variety of health education programs open to adults who want to learn about their health and find community resources focusing on healthy aging.

-Alzheimer Society of BC
+- Alzheimer Society of BC

 The Alzheimer Society of BC website lists programs, services, and events listed in your area.

-The Arthritis Society
+- The Arthritis Society

 The Arthritis Society provides ambulatory services and programs, inpatient rehabilitation services and educational resources.

-BC Lung Association
+- BC Lung Association

 The BC Lung Association website provides information on lung diseases, smoking cessation programs, air quality, and various other education and support groups.

-Canadian Diabetes Association
+- Canadian Diabetes Association

 The Canadian Diabetes Association helps people with diabetes live healthy lives while working to find a cure.
 The Victoria Medical Supply Store offers supplies needed to manage living well with diabetes.

-Heart and Stroke Foundation of BC/Yukon
+- Heart and Stroke Foundation of BC/Yukon

-The Heart and Stroke Foundation website has a menu of options from health information, funded research, news, and health e-tools (which will help you conduct a self-assessment of your risk factors).
+The Heart and Stroke Foundation website has a menu of options from health information, funded research, news and health e-tools (which will help you conduct a self-assessment of your risk factors).

-BC Cancer Agency
+- BC Cancer Agency

 The BC Cancer Agency provides health information and lists resources for patients and the public.

-Victoria Epilepsy and Parkinson’s Centre
+- Victoria Epilepsy and Parkinson's Centre

 The Victoria Epilepsy and Parkinson's Centre is a vibrant and welcoming non-profit society whose purpose is to strengthen the abilities of their clients, families and communities to manage their physical, psychological and social effects of Parkinson's and epilepsy.

-Seniors' Health Promotion Directorate
+- Seniors' Health Promotion Directorate

-BC Housing – Seniors
+- BC Housing – Seniors

 The BC Housing website lists housing options available to seniors, community connections, eligibility and how to apply.

-Council of Senior Citizens Organization of BC (COSCO)
+- Council of Senior Citizens Organization of BC (COSCO)

 CNIB advocates for blind or partially sighted Canadians, provides personalized rehabilitation support, and works with communities to create a barrier-free society.

-Island Deaf & Hard of Hearing Centre
+- Island Deaf and Hard of Hearing Centre

-BC-wide
+- BC-wide

 Active Living Coalition for Older Adults (ALCOA)